lailasamsia/Indonesia-Financial-Crisis/README.md

 2. Data Understanding
    Review the data to find out the description of the data in general
 3. Feature Engineering
-4. Feature Scaling
-5. Modelling Using machine learning to predict new data is in crisis or not.
+4. Modelling Using machine learning to predict new data is in crisis or not.